erikyo/Remove-CapsLock/readme.txt

 NORMALIZE ICKY UPPERCASE TEXT IN TITLES, CONTENT AND COMMENTS (without any change to your database).

 == Description ==
-This plugin automatically filters the content of headings, content and comments, searching and normalizing uppercase text.
+This plugin automatically filters titles, content and comments, searching and normalizing uppercase text.
-Optionally you can customize the minimum amount of consecutive characters for each type of content (title, content, comments) before trigger the cleaning function on that string.
+You can customize the minimum amount of consecutive characters for each type of content (title, content, comments) before trigger the normalization function on that string.
-This plugin only changes what is displayed without affecting what is stored in the wordpress database!
-If you want to change permanently the website content/titles you need to modify posts
+This plugin is intended to change on-the-fly what is displayed without affecting what is stored in the wordpress database!
+If you want to change permanently the website content/titles you need to modify posts.
+Please before install, be sure there isn't any CSS rule that force uppercase otherwise the font case will be css driven and this plugin consequently useless.
+Check the troubleshooting section for guidance on this if the plugin seems not to work.

-== SETUP ==
+== Setup ==
 After installation, the plugin automatically displays normalised texts.
 So the title, post content, widget titles and comments will be filtered and normalised by default.
 You can customize/add/remove filters adding to functions.php the name of the hook and the number of allowed consecutive uppercase characters.